What is ANSI/BIFMA Certification?

 When businesses need to buy office furniture they fundamentally have two directions to turn.
 They can either shop online/retail or go through what's known as a "contract furniture dealer."
 Individuals and small-to-medium-sized businesses tend to buy online/retail, where they know they can find products that are far less expensive, easier to order, and arrive at "e-commerce speeds" as opposed to months later, while government, educational and large enterprise customers tend to buy through contract dealers.

-So why don't all businesses buy their furniture online and save time, money and effort?
-The fact is that 40% of office furniture is still purchased through contract dealers, who represent very large, traditional contract furniture manufacturers such as Steelcase or Herman Miller.
+So why don't all businesses buy their furniture online and save time, money, and effort?
+The fact is that 20% of active office furniture is still purchased through contract dealers, who represent very large, traditional contract furniture manufacturers such as Steelcase or Herman Miller.
 "Contract" is the industry lingo for highly-durable business furniture.
 As opposed to, say, IKEA quality—inexpensive but not designed to last.
 Large enterprises are generally willing to pay more for furniture that they know for certain will last a long time rather than have to be replaced on a regular basis.
-In most cases contract-grade furniture costs two to three times more than you can find comparable products being sold for online.
-The higher cost of most contract furniture is primarly due to the numerous people feeding at the trough, from the dealer itself to the manufacturers' rep, interior designers, project managers and multiple commissioned sales reps between the factory and the customer.
+In most cases, contract-grade furniture costs two to three times more than you can find comparable products being sold online.
+The higher cost of most contract furniture is primarily due to the numerous people feeding at the trough, from the dealer itself to the manufacturers' rep, interior designers, project managers, and multiple commissioned sales reps between the factory and the customer.

 Contract furniture manufacturers must submit their products to an independent laboratory that is specially equipped to perform product testing to ANSI/BIFMA standards.
 This basically means that they have a bunch of robotic lab equipment designed to cycle test desks, chairs, file cabinets, and numerous other furniture products.
 If you want to learn more about what this testing typically entails check out this primer on ANSI/BIFMA testing for standing desks and treadmill desks.